Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 8. “This is a personal choice, Inez.
 I’ll stand by whatever you decide.”

 Critical: If you deviate from this dialogue sequence, Inez may kill Rasmussen regardless.
-The only way to guarantee success outside this path is to pass the Speech 17 skill check on the final dialogue option—but if you follow the steps above, you don’t need it.
+The Speech 17 check on the final option is a fallback if you’ve gone off-script—but if you follow the steps above, you don’t need it.

 What You Get for Sparing Rasmussen: